 January is cold and soggy and doesn’t have any of the sparkly joy of Christmas, blah, blah, blah we all know about it.
 So I won’t go on even though I’m pouting.
 But, if we all must do the January thing, we should at least get some cozy, one-skillet dinners about it.
 I’m talking carbs.
 I’m talking cheese!
 Let’s hear it for crispy chicken skin, one of life’s most decadent pleasures.

 This is the kind of meal that sticks to your bones and gives you the warm-and-fuzzies.
-It’s an ‘eat on the couch, watch the snow out the window, chat with friends over wine’ kind of dinner.
-Make it for a simple weeknight dinner situation or a dinner party.
-This skillet dinner does it all.
+Like Dutch oven chicken and dumplings or marry me chicken pasta, it’s an ‘eat on the couch, watch the snow out the window, chat with friends over wine’ kind of dinner.

-• One-pan – everything gets cooked up in a big skillet.
+• This is a one-pan recipe.
+Everything gets cooked up in a big skillet.

-• Simple – this dinner comes together quickly and easily.
+• The recipe comes together quickly and easily.
+Less than an hour!

-• Ridiculously flavorful – seriously, this meal is beyond delicious.
+• Seriously, this meal is beyond delicious.
+Ridiculously flavorful!

 Chicken thighs on a white counter next to bowls of kale, Parmesan, orzo, spices, sun-dried tomatoes, lemons, and other ingredients.

-• Chicken thighs – bone-in and skin-on for the best flavor!
+• Chicken thighs – you’ll need bone-in and skin-on for the best flavor!

-• Dry white wine – just a splash.
+• Dry white wine – just a splash for acidity.
 I like Sauvignon Blanc or Pinot Grigio.

-• Chicken broth – I use Better Than Bullion but any will work.
+• Chicken broth – I use Better Than Bullion but any low-sodium chicken broth will work.

-• Sun-dried tomatoes – I prefer the kind that come in oil but any are great.
+• Sun-dried tomatoes – I prefer the kind that come in oil because they’re softer.
+But bagged sun-dried tomatoes are ok too!

 • Spices – onion powder, garlic powder, smoked paprika, sage, garlic, fresh thyme, and red pepper flakes.

-• Kitchen basics – olive oil, Kosher salt, and black pepper.
+• Kitchen basics – olive oil, Morton’s Kosher salt, and freshly-ground black pepper.

 1. First, combine the onion powder, garlic powder, smoked paprika, and sage.
 Sprinkle the spice mix evenly over the chicken thighs along with some salt and pepper.
 Using clean hands, pat the rub into the chicken thighs.